Some authors like to play favorites making one side look like the good one, while making fun of the side they don't sympathise with.

-Not in this show.
+Not these authors.
 In this kind of show, there is no such thing as an acceptable target.
 They either mock all sides of an argument or none.

 This trope is never played completely straight all the time due to the fact that Most Writers Are Human and all humans are biased (at least unconsciously).

 This trope applies when a show doesn't have bias for any side in a given situation.
 However, it can be used inside the story too, when a character is particularly offensive to everybody.

 In addition, it has been argued that if different groups of people are in unequal situations to begin with, then it's difficult to offend them all "the same". note Of course, this argument is itself controversial, and has been challenged as misguided, unfair, or patronizing.
 It's a heated debate.

 - Haagse Harry mocks every ethnicity and political background, starting with the author's own.